Consistent-Teacher: Towards Reducing Inconsistent Pseudo-targets in Semi-supervised Object Detection: Detection results visualization

-We provides more examples to showcase the good and failure examples produced by \name on COCO \texttt{val2017} in Figure~\ref{fig:good} and Figure~\ref{fig:fail}.
-Although our proposed method achieved gratifying performance on a series of SSOD benchmarks, we can still point out its deficiencies in Figure~\ref{fig:fail}.
-First, the trained detector lacks robustness to some out-of-distribution samples, for example, cartoon characters on street signs are recognized as real people, and reflections in mirrors are recognized as objects.
-Second, our detection performance is poor for some classes with small sample size, such as toothbrushes, hair dryers, etc. Third, it also tends to treat parts of the object as a whole, such as the head of the giant panda as a separate individual~(in the lower left corner), and the dial of a clock as the entire clock~(on the right of the panda).
+We provide additional examples to showcase the successful and unsuccessful instances produced by \name on COCO \texttt{val2017}, shown in Figure~\ref{fig:good} and Figure~\ref{fig:fail}, respectively.
+Although our proposed method has achieved impressive performance on a variety of SSOD benchmarks, Figure~\ref{fig:fail} highlights several deficiencies.
+Firstly, the trained detector lacks robustness to some out-of-distribution samples, such as cartoon characters on street signs being recognized as real people, and reflections in mirrors being identified as objects.
+Secondly, our detection performance is poor for some classes with small sizes, such as toothbrushes, hair dryers, etc. Thirdly, \name also tends to treat parts of the object as a whole, such as the head of a giant panda being detected as a separate animal~(in the lower left corner), and the dial of a clock being identified as the entire clock~(on the right of the panda).